0xcadams/0xcadams-com/_notes/ideas-and-execution.md

 > Wall Drawing 46: Vertical lines, not straight, not touching, covering the wall evenly.

 He started his first drawings with a series of parallel, straight lines.
-His work grew to include minimalist geometric shapes driven by straight lines, drawn with pencil or pen with exacting geometry.
+The work grew to include minimalist geometric shapes driven by straight lines, drawn with pencil or pen with exacting geometry.
 As his career progressed, he incorporated more color and complex patterns into his art; more bold lines, vibrant colors, irregular shapes, different materials.
 All driven by initial instructions which he followed meticulously.

 > Wall Drawing 38: Tissue paper cut into 4-cm squares and inserted into holes in the gray pegboard walls.
 All holes in the walls are filled randomly.